Icinga/icinga-powershell-framework/doc/installation/04-Icinga-Agent-Wizard.md

 ### Config Example 1: Director Self-Service

 This example will use the Icinga Director Self-Service API and use a host template key to register the current machine within the Icinga Director and fetch the correct configuration for the host.
 In addition we will not override any provided variables and convert our Icinga endpoint configuration to actual IPs.
-For example if our Icinga parent node is registered with address `icinga2-master.example.com` the FQDN will automatically be translated to the refering IP address.
+For example if our Icinga parent node is registered with address `icinga2-master.example.com` the FQDN will automatically be translated to the referring IP address.
 This is important as in case of a DNS failure we want to ensure the monitoring is still working properly.
-In addition we leave the Ticket handling empty as the Self-Service will take care of it and we neihter want to install the Plugins nor the Icinga PowerShell Service.
+In addition we leave the Ticket handling empty as the Self-Service will take care of it and we neither want to install the Plugins nor the Icinga PowerShell Service.

 Last but not least we want to directly run the installer.